‘Dancing With The Stars’ Finale: Cher, Ne-Yo & Pitbull To Perform As Final 4 Couples Vie For Mirrorball Trophy

 Pitbull, or Mr. 305 as he calls himself in reference to his Miami zip code, has appeared as a guest judge on the series twice, in 2014 and 2016, and has performed his music live half a dozen times.

-Ne-Yo, who recently sang the tune “Me Quedaré Contigo” with Pitbull at the Latin American Music Awards on October 17, will duet with the Latin music superstar on DWTS for the finale reported Entertainment Tonight.
+Ne-Yo, who recently sang the tune “Me Quedaré Contigo” with Pitbull at the Latin American Music Awards on October 17, will duet with the Latin music superstar for the DWTS finale, as reported by Entertainment Tonight.

-It has not yet been formally announced by ABC which songs Cher, Pitbull and Ne-Yo will perform for the finale episode.
+It has not yet been formally announced by ABC which songs the superstars will perform for the finale episode.

-As the season comes to an end, four celebrities and their professional partners will all attempting to stake their claim as the best dancer of the 28th installment of the reality competition series.
+As the season comes to an end, four celebrities and their professional partners will attempt to stake their claim as the best dancer of the 28th installment of the reality competition series.

 Hannah Brown and Alan Bersten, Ally Brooke and Sasha Farber, Kel Mitchell and Witney Carson, and Lauren Alaina and Gleb Savchenko will be competing in two styles of dance.